realcopacetic/skin.copacetic/README.md

 ### Changelog

 **1.1.6**
+- Attempted fix for Linux issues with skin.shortcuts implementation in Copacetic.

+**1.1.6**
 - Fixed music OSD label when Previous button selected.
 - Started work on adding better view support for plugins
 - Ability to switch between List (Background), List (Thumbnails) and Grid views for plugins when there is no container content type set (e.g. when browsing menus in TheMovieDB Helper)